 with $\Delta_R > 0$ and some problem-dependent constant $c\neq0$.
 We integrate over $T$ to get the number of times the superior policy is chosen, that is

-Therefore, the number of time steps the inferior policy is chosen is sublinear in $T$ when $C_\infty$ converges to $1$ eventually.
-From this analysis, we see that our gradient bandit does not commit as readily to the best policy, compared to the vanilla formulation by~\cite{Sutton2018}.
+Therefore, the number of time steps the inferior policy is chosen is sublinear in $T$ (first term in equation \ref{eq:equilib}) when $C_\infty$ (second term) converges to $1$ eventually.
+From this analysis, we see that our gradient bandit does not commit as readily to the best policy compared to the vanilla formulation by~\cite{Sutton2018}.
 Instead, it is preserving fast adaptability in a changing environment, with the caveat that additional regret may be incurred in scenarios where $\Delta_R$ is small, and consequently $C_\infty < 1$.
-This behavior of our gradient bandit can be readily observed in the results section (\ref{sec:Results}) and leads to a dynamic equilibrium between choosing the $CB$ and $MAB_u$ policies according to the performance relative to each other.
+This behavior of our gradient bandit can be readily observed in the section \ref{sec:Results} and leads to a dynamic equilibrium between choosing the $CB$ and $MAB_u$ policies according to the performance relative to each other.